 The notion of the war being sparked by a British attack on the Transvaal is patently false.
 Negotiations had, of course, been taking place between HM Government and that of Kruger’s republic, and the British were indeed bringing diplomatic pressure to bear on his regime to address the blatant unfairness of the republic’s franchise rules.
 Using diplomatic means in this way was hardly unique in history, however: during 1941, for example, the US was locked in negotiations with Japan, and was putting infinitely stronger diplomatic pressure on them than the British ever had on the Transvaal – including freezing their assets, closing the Panama Canal to Japanese shipping, and slapping an embargo on oil supplies[i].
 Few seriously claim that this means the USA were the ones who started the conflict with Japan in the Second World War; these were non-military measures, aimed at resolving the crisis without resorting to war – the sort of ‘sanctions’, indeed, so liked by those who today oppose any and all military action.

-A handful of Kruger’s modern-day apologists do admit – very grudgingly –that the Boers were the ones who started the war by attacking the British.
-They then seek to twist and turn their way out of this awkward predicament, however, by squealing that the wicked Brits ‘forced’ them to attack, and thus Kruger’s invasions of British territory were not really aggressive in nature at all, but actually completely innocent, and perfectly legitimate, ‘pre-emptive attacks’.
+A handful of Kruger’s modern-day apologists do admit – very grudgingly – that the Boers were indeed the ones who started the war by attacking the British.
+However, they then seek to twist and turn their way out of this awkward predicament, by squealing that the wicked Brits ‘forced’ them to attack, and thus Kruger’s invasions of British territory were not really aggressive in nature at all, but actually completely innocent, and perfectly legitimate, ‘pre-emptive attacks’.

 Unfortunately for those eager to hide behind this fig leaf of supposed ‘legitimacy’, Kruger’s invasions would most certainly not qualify as legitimate pre-emptive attacks under the ‘Caroline test’[ii], a customary international law dating from the 19th Century, and which was reaffirmed by the Nuremberg Trails after World War 2.
 The operative phrase of the Caroline test was that the necessity for pre-emptive self-defence must be “instant, overwhelming, and leaving no choice of means, and no moment for deliberation” – this was later refined to: “an instant and overwhelming necessity”